 Choosing Your Solicitor

 We cannot underestimate the importance of choosing the right solicitor to deal with your serious injury claim.
-If you are not comfortable with your solicitor and do not have complete confidence in their ability to pursue your claim, as well as having genuine empathy for your predicament, then the relationship simply won’t work.
+If you are not comfortable with your solicitor and do not have complete confidence in their ability to pursue your claim, as well as having genuine empathy for your predicament, then the relationship simply wont work.
+It is absolutely essential to meet up to discuss all aspects of the claim.
 You must feel your solicitor is committed to you, will represent your interests tirelessly and is dedicated to supporting you every step of the way.

 When dealing with serious injuries it is absolutely essential to meet up to discuss all aspects of the claim.
 It is important that a meeting takes place as soon as possible so an initial and thorough assessment can be carried out including the following: